richgel999/lzham_codec/README.md

 It should be easy to retarget by modifying the macros in lzham_core.h.
 Early alphas were tested on Xbox 360 (PPC, big endian).</p>

 <p>LZHAM has optional support for multithreaded compression.
 It supports gcc built-ins or MSVC intrinsics for atomic ops.
 For threading, it supports OSX
-specific pthreads, generic phthreads, or Windows API's.</p>
+specific Pthreads, generic Pthreads, or Windows API's.</p>

 <p>For compilers, I've tested with gcc, clang, and MSVC 2008 and 2010.</p>